Cu Chi Tunnels Vietnam Guide: Facts, Length, History with Map

 Booby Trap in Cu Chi Tunnels

 By 1965, about 200 km of the tunnel were dug.
-In terms of scale, the tunnel system has a total length of over 200 km, with 3 different depth layers, the upper layer is about 3 m above the ground, the middle layer is about 6 m above the ground, the bottom layer is deeper than 12 m.
-At this time, the tunnel is not only a shelter but has become a place to live, ambulance, meeting, arsenal, ...
+In terms of scale, the tunnel system has a total length of over 200 km, with 3 different depth layers, the upper layer is about 3 m deep under ground, the middle layer is about 6 m deep under the ground, the bottom layer is deeper than 12 m.
+At this time, the tunnel is not only a shelter but has become a place to live, ambulance, meeting, ...